YeaminSarder/Sitelen_Luka_Wan/README.md

 Write Toki Pona words using only 6 symbols

 This is inspired by [Linja pi kute mute](https://www.reddit.com?utm_source=share&utm_medium=android_app&utm_name=androidcss&utm_term=1&utm_content=2).
 It says you can write the 120 pu words using only 6 characters.
+It groups some of the characters and uses a single character in place of them.

-Now, I wanted to include 17 ku suli words and also be selective of the such possible groupings.
-So, I compiled an exhaustive list of such groupings.
+I wanted to include 17 ku suli words and also be selective of such possible groupings of characters.
+So, I compiled an *exhaustive* list of such groupings.
 You are welcome to discuss about which one is the best for what reasons.

 The list can be found [here](toki_pona_in_6_char_grps.txt)